Thailand Educational Sessions September 9

 Sarah Payne is the Senior Director of Impact & Operations at the UnTours Foundation, which has spent over 30 years investing its entire endowment into changemaking businesses around the world.
 The UnTours Foundation is also the proud owner of the world’s first Certified B Corporation, UnTours, a slow travel company that donates 100% of its profits to the foundation.
 Joining the team in 2023 as the foundation launched its Reset Tourism Fund, Sarah leads the management of the foundation's investment portfolio with a focus on providing flexible, affordable capital to small tourism businesses.
 Sarah has an interdisciplinary background history, business, and economic development which led her to study social entrepreneurship while earning her Master of Business Administration in Economic Development from Eastern University.
 She spent her early career consulting with businesses to improve their social and environmental impact, believing passionately in the power of people to use business as a force for good.

-September 12: Commitment Session
+September 12: Commitments

 Join Tourism Cares and fellow attendees for an afternoon dedicated to reflecting on our experiences in Thailand and committing to future action.